Navigation skipped

 What is critical illness insurance?

 With medical advances, many people survive illnesses that used to often result in death.
 But the treatment and recovery period for these illnesses can often be long and, without proper planning, this could result in a strain on your finances.
-If you’re diagnosed with a covered life-threatening illness, critical illness insurance can pay a lump sum to help with:
+If you’re diagnosed with a covered illness, Critical illness insurance can pay a lump sum to help with:

 • Medical expenses not covered by your provincial health care plan